-Dense, rich, and luxurious are a few terms that come to mind when describing this chocolate fondant cake recipe, also known as flourless chocolate cake.
-Made with bittersweet chocolate and a touch of vanilla, this recipe makes a silky loaf cake, or gateau, that melts in your mouth.
-Perfect for anyone with a restricted diet of no gluten or wheat free.
+Dense, rich, and luxurious are a few terms that come to mind when describing this chocolate fondant cake recipe, which unbelievably is also a flourless chocolate cake.
+The cake is made with bittersweet chocolate and a touch of vanilla, plus the beauty of this recipe is it also makes a silky loaf cake, or gateau, that melts in your mouth.
+A cake perfect for anyone with a restricted diet of no gluten or wheat free.

 The cake can be made in a loaf shape and cut into thick fingers or as a classic round and cut into wedges.
 Both are equally as good.

-Cook's note: This flourless chocolate cake recipe is very similar to a chocolate truffle in both flavor and texture; use a premium chocolate for the best results.
+Cook's note: This flourless chocolate cake recipe is very similar to a chocolate truffle in both flavor and texture; always use a premium chocolate with a good cocoa content of at least +50% for the best results.

 - 1 egg yolk